ericgaare2/cryptoportfolio/README.md

 Lets a user build a custom crypto portfolio consisting of the crypto symbol and amount held.
 The current price/valuation is fetched and displayed in real time.
 Has functions for adding, modifying, removing, saving, and displaying the portfolio.

+There are actually two apps; a text only version and a GUI version (uses tkinter package)